 Learning Materials

-The course provides learners with a comprehensive set of resources, including:- Recorded video lectures to explain key concepts and their business applications.
+- Recorded video lectures to explain key concepts and their business applications.

 - Visual slides summarising statistical methods for quick reference.